 You know, for some of us, the keto flu is something we just have to go through for a few days.
 Think of it as a detox because bottom line, that is what is happening.
 You are detoxing from sugar, carbs, wheat, all those things that are holding you back from optimal health.

 But even though you likely can’t stop keto flu, you sure can minimize the symptoms!
 Drink lots of salty chicken broth.
 Use a magnesium supplement.
+You need potassium which you can get in No-Salt.
 You will be amazed at how helpful this will be!

 I recommend using Lo Salt or any similar blend that has potassium and sodium.
 My other go to remedy is a nightly drink of Calm.
 This is a magnesium drink that I swear by and I still use it almost every night.
 Not only does Calm prevent leg cramps but it also keeps me regular, which can be an issue for low carbers.
 It is truly a great product!